ErikHgm/ErikHgm/README.md

 ### Hi there 👋

-I'm Erik, I am a [Code Institute](https://codeinstitute.net/) graduate with a diploma in Full Stack Software Developer aspiring to start my first Software Engineering role.
+I'm Erik, I am a [Code Institute](https://codeinstitute.net/) graduate with a diploma in Full Stack Software Development aspiring to start my first Software Engineering role.

 I have many years of experience in procurement, administration and logistics and have always enjoyed learning new things.